CENTER FOR ETHICS AND THE RULE OF LAW

 CERL affiliate published in Routledge International Handbook on Policing Crises and Emergencies

-CERL Advisory Council member Mark Fallon’s piece, The System Is Blinking Red: Lessons Learned from Policing in the Aftermath of Terrorist Attacks, co-authored with Marcia Hartwig, is featured in the Routledge International Handbook of Policing Crises and Emergencies.
+CERL Advisory Council member Mark Fallon’s piece, The System Is Blinking Red: Lessons Learned from Policing in the Aftermath of Terrorist Attacks, co-authored with Maria Hartwig, is featured in the Routledge International Handbook of Policing Crises and Emergencies.

 Mark Fallon is the co-founder of Project Aletheia at John Jay College of Criminal Justice, director of ClubFed, LLC, and a member of the CERL Advisory Council.
 Fallon has been in the national security field for over three decades, principally as a special agent with NCIS, and is the author of Unjustifiable Means: The Inside Story of How the CIA, Pentagon, and US Government Conspired to Torture.
 Read his bio here.